 So far, no injuries have been reported, but Baby’s Dream is urging all customers affected by the recall to call the company immediately to arrange for an exchange.

 The John Michael Bailey Injury Lawyers understand that lead paint poisoning is a very real threat and should not be taken lightly.
 Our product liability attorneys are dedicated to protecting your rights as a consumer and can help you fight for compensation when you or your child has been injured by a dangerous or defective product.
-For more information, please call our Memphis offices today at (866) 537-1881.
+For more information, please call our Memphis offices today at 888-WE-FIGHT.